ablanco1950/OCRFromScratch_Chars74K_SpanishLicensePlate/README.md

 As a difference, is the introduction of several levels of dense in order to carry out a cascading classification.

 The values obtained in the CNN model vary from one execution to another, even if the parameters are maintained, which suggests the existence of uninitialized weights that accept a random value in each execution.
 In same cases de Hit rate increase till 14 hits in 21 images.
-May be neccessary lto save and use this optimal .h5 files.
+May be neccessary to save and use this optimal .h5 files.

 References: